 Frequently featured as soloist with the leading flamenco companies of the region including Yaelisa Caminos Flamencos, La Tania Baile Flamenco, and Theatre Flamenco, Clara has appeared on the stages of San Francisco’s Yerba Buena Center for the Arts, War Memorial Opera House, Palace of Fine Arts, deYoung Museum, Paramount Theatre of Oakland, and others.
 In 2014 she had the honor to share the stage with the late and legendary Kathak dancer Chitresh Das in his production of Yatra along with Antonio Hidalgo of Flamenco Vivo Carlota Santana.
 As a company member of Caminos Flamencos “Nuevas Tendencias”, the group was nominated for an Isadora Duncan Dance Award for “Best Company” in 2015.

 Clara performs regularly on the local flamenco circuit, with appearances at Thirsty Bear, The Sound Room, Yoshi’s, Rhythmix Cultural Works, The New Parish, La Peña Cultural Center, Ashkenaz and others.
 She currently holds regular dance classes in Oakland and also offers workshops outside the Bay Area.
-She has taught for DanceVersity and Zambaleta School of World Music.
+In 2018 she became Adjunct Faculty at UC Berkeley teaching flamenco dance.
 A lifelong musician in addition to her dance career, Clara is a classically trained pianist and holds a Bachelor of Arts from UCLA in Ethnomusicology.